nricciardi/taskup/README.md

 - `port`, an integer value which represents the port of Eel webserver
 - `db_name`, a string which represents the app database name
 - `verbose`, a boolean value to make verbose running
+- `projects_paths_stored`, a list of strings that contains all project paths to fast-open them

 # Documentation for Users